Perl-Toolchain-Gang/YAML-Tiny/t/README.md

 The test libraries are:

-* TestMLTiny
+* TestML::Tiny
 * TestBridge
 * TestUtils

-The TestMLTiny library contains functions for parsing and executing TestML tests with callbacks.
+The TestML::Tiny library contains functions for parsing and executing TestML tests with callbacks.
 TestML is a data-driven testing language; TestMLTiny implements a small subset of its features.
 See the section on TestML, below, for an example.
-The TestMLTiny module must remain standalone.
-It should only use core Perl modules.
-Generally speaking, for anything other than minor and obvious bugs, please consult with Ingy before patching it.
+Generally, bugs should be patched upstream on CPAN and then a new Test::Tiny CPAN release can be copied here and pod-stripped.

-The TestBridge library contains testing functions for use in .t files or to be passed to TestMLTiny functions as callbacks.
-Tests functions should not include `done_testing`.
+The TestBridge library contains testing functions for use in .t files or to be passed to TestML::Tiny functions as callbacks.
+Test functions should not include `done_testing`.
 They should use `subtest` for any repetitive testing that loops over test cases.
 Callback should check for the expected test points (see below) and skip a TML block if those points are not available.